luka-zitnik/ModSecurity-wiki/IIS-Troubleshooting.md

 ## Broken Uninstall

-This should not happens to regular users, but, developers playing around the installer may be in a situation that the uninstall process is broken and he is now able to uninstall ModSecurity or even install a new version.
+This should not happens to regular users, but, developers playing around the installer may be in a situation that the uninstall process is broken and he is not able to uninstall ModSecurity or even install a newest version.
 In that situation we recommend the utilization of _Microsoft FixIt_ to force the removal of the package.
 Keep in mind that file may be left behind.
 Manual check is necessary after the forced removal.

 In order to use the _Microsoft FixIt_ visit the website: [http://support.microsoft.com/mats/program_install_and_uninstall](http://support.microsoft.com/mats/program_install_and_uninstall)